malachi-hale/Telco-project/README.md

 | Target   | Dataype   | Definition                            |
 |:---------|:----------|:--------------------------------------|
 | churn    | object    | Whether or not a customer has churned |

+## Initial Hypotheses

+### Hypothesis 1
+ - **alpha** = 0.05
+ - $H_0$: There is no difference in the churn rate for customers on month-to-month contracts and the churn rate for customers on either year or two-year contracts.
+ - $H_a$: There is a significant difference in the churn rate for customers on month-to-month contracts and the churn rate for customers on either year or two-yera contracts.
+ - **Outcome**: I rejected the Null Hypothesis.
+There is a significant difference in the churn rate for customers on month-to-month contracts and customers on either year or two-year contracts.

+### Hypothesis 2
+ - **alpha** = 0.05
+ - $H_0$: There is no